 The Company's marketing and distribution infrastructure in Malaysia also puts it in a position to capture a growing share of the market.
-The Company's network in Malaysia includes approximately 560 service stations, 260 convenience stores and 8 product terminals in both Peninsular and East Malaysia.
+The Company's network in Malaysia includes approximately 560 service stations, 260 convenience stores and 8 product terminals and 1 depot in both Peninsular and East Malaysia.
 It also has presence in the aviation business with a 20% ownership of a multi-product pipeline to Kuala Lumpur International Airport ("KLIA").
-Per Company estimates based on Company information and data from Metrix Research estimates, for the first three months ended March 31, 2014, the Company supplies 68% of the unbranded stations, and has 11.7% market share in the LPG segment.
+Per Company estimates based on Company information and data from Metrix Research, for the first six months ended June 30, 2014, the Company supplies 67.1% of the unbranded stations, and has 11.9% market share in the LPG segment.